PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/add-edit-order-message.md

 ## Multistores functionality

-The eiditing form is displayed the same for all the available Multistores in webshop, switching the Multistores shows the same editing form UI.
+The editing form is displayed the same for all the available Multistores in webshop, switching the Multistores shows the same editing form UI.